All Out (2021): Canceled match

 On the August 11 episode of Dynamite, a match between Andrade El Idolo and Pac was scheduled for All Out.
 On September 1, it was announced that the match would instead take place on a future episode of Rampage due to Pac having travel issues related to the COVID-19 pandemic in England.

 Event

 The Buy In

 On the 'Buy-In' pre-show, Best Friends (Chuck Taylor, Orange Cassidy and Wheeler Yuta) and Jurassic Express (Jungle Boy and Luchasaurus) faced the Hardy Family Office (Matt Hardy, Isiah Kassidy, Marq Quen, Angélico and Jack Evans).
 Luchasaurus performed the Tail Whip on Angélico, after-which Jungle Boy locked Angélico in the Snare Trap hold for the submission victory at 9 minutes and 25 seconds.
-Post-match, The Butcher made his AEW return by attacking Cassidy, And joining the Hardy Family Office.
+Post-match, The Butcher made his AEW return by attacking Cassidy, reuniting with The Blade, And joining the Hardy Family Office.
 Jurassic Express, Varsity Blonds, Dante Martin, and some Dark Order members saved Cassidy from a haircut by The Hardy Family Office.